stertooy/TwistedConjugacy/README.md

 About
 -----

-The TwistedConjugacy package provides methods to calculate Reidemeister classes, numbers, spectra and zeta functions, as well as coincidence groups of group homomorphisms.
-These methods are, for the most part, designed to be used with (group homomorphisms between) finite groups and, if the package Polycyclic is also installed and loaded, polycyclically presented groups.
+The TwistedConjugacy package provides methods to solve the twisted conjugacy (search) problem, calculate Reidemeister classes, numbers, spectra and zeta functions, as well as construct coincidence groups of group homomorphisms.

+These methods are, for the most part, designed to be used on (group homomorphisms between) finite and polycyclic groups, the latter requiring the use of the Polycyclic package.

+Moreover, if Polycyclic is loaded, this package also allows calculating intersections of arbitrary subgroups and cosets, as well as solving the membership problem for double cosets in polycyclic groups.

 This package requires GAP version 4.13 or later.
+The extension for polycyclically presented groups requires Polycyclic version 2.16 or later.